splunk/public-o11y-docs/gdi/get-data-in/application/php/instrumentation/instrument-php-application.rst

 #.
 Rebuild the container using ``docker build``.

-.. caution:: Make sure to deactivate the ``Xdebug`` extension completely, as it's not compatible with the PHP instrumentation.
+.. caution:: Make sure to deactivate the ``Xdebug`` extension, as it's not compatible with the PHP instrumentation.

 .. _kubernetes_php: